-We carried out an announced, comprehensive inspection on 4th August 2015.
-The inspection was carried out by a lead inspector who was also a dental specialist adviser.
+We carried out an announced, comprehensive inspection on 13 October 2015.
+The inspection took place over one day.
+The inspection took place over one day and was carried out by a lead inspector who was also a dental specialist adviser.

-We informed NHS England area team that we were inspecting the practice.
-There were concerns following the CQC inspection in January 2015 but prior to this inspection there were no immediate concerns from them.
+We informed NHS England area team that we were inspecting the practice, however there were no immediate concerns from them.

 During our inspection visit, we reviewed policy documents and staff records.
-We spoke with eight members of staff, including the management team.
+We spoke with seven members of staff, including the management team.
 We conducted a tour of the practice and looked at the storage arrangements for emergency medicines and equipment.
 We observed the dental nurse carrying out decontamination procedures of dental instruments and also observed staff interacting with patients in the waiting area.
-We reviewed comment cards completed by patients, reviews posted on the NHS Choices website and spoke to 4 patients.
-Patients gave mainly positive feedback about their experience at the practice.
+We reviewed comment cards completed by patients and spoke to 3 patients.
+Patients gave very positive feedback about their experience at the practice.